 A vegan lunch before meditating in Chiang Mai with Buddhist monks.

-On our very first day here, after getting a little lost wandering the city center, I had my first spiritual experience: lunch.
-Totally vegan, for 50 Baht (about 1€) I ordered a delicious tofu salad, made with tofu, onion, tomato, mint leaves, soy sauce and green curry, at Aum Vegetarian Restaurant, 65 Moonmuang Rd, just past Tha Phae Gate, washed with an appropriate lime juice.
+After getting a little lost wandering the city center, my first spiritual experience was the lunch that introduced me to the world of vegan Chiang Mai.
+100% plant-based, for 50 Baht (about 1€) I ordered a delicious tofu salad, made with tofu, onion, tomato, mint leaves, soy sauce and green curry, at Aum Vegetarian Restaurant, 65 Moonmuang Rd, just past Tha Phae Gate, washed with an appropriate lime juice.
 Just beside was a travel company offering many types of trips, among which a cooking class at an organic farm so, inspired by my launch, I booked one for the day after, almost feeling that that very day was to be devoted to my mind rather than my stomach, even if I do believe that body and soul are strictly connected.
 I guess that probably that meal was the perfect passageway towards how the day would have evolved spiritually.

 After lunch, temple-hunt kicked off, starting from Chinnaraj Buddha Temple, carrying on with Wat Phra Singh, Wat Phantao and the nearby Wat Chedi Luang.
 Here we saw a group of monks performing a ceremony for what seemed a family, and later we learned families come to temples in special occasions such as weddings, births, or to commemorate a dead loved one.

 Gorgeous buildings, Buddhist worship places blissfully intertwine simplicity and elaborate patterns, combining bright colorful decoration with stark areas where Buddha’s teachings are shared and explained.